PEMAND: Persona-Enriched Multi-Agent Negotiation for Household Decision-Making: Methodology

 where $role_i$ specifies the agent’s role within the household (e.g., parent or child) and indicates whether the agent serves as the household lead.

-\textbf{Moderator} The moderator is a non-member LLM judge responsible for Intra-conversation Control (detailed in Section \ref{sub: control}).
-It oversees the household discussion with access to each member’s assigned attributes, shared household resources (e.g., the number of available vehicles), and the ongoing dialogue context.
-After each household member contributes an utterance, the moderator evaluates whether the response remains consistent with the agent’s persona, whether it stays on-topic within the trip-planning task, and whether the emerging household-level trip proposal satisfies global resource constraints.
+\textbf{Moderator.} The moderator is a non-member, human-calibrated LLM judge responsible for intra-conversation control (Appendix ~\ref{app: moderator}).
+To ensure its evaluations reflect real-world decision standards, it is rigorously calibrated against human annotators (calibration metrics are detailed in Appendix~\ref{app:moderator-calibration}).
+It monitors the discussion using member attributes, shared household resources, and dialogue context.
+After each utterance, it checks whether the response is persona-consistent, constraint-compliant, discussion-relevant, and supported by a justified decision or proposal.